-Javier’s involvement in wine in Chile was not only through Caliterra, he came together with 3 of his wine friends to produce a small lot wine from Sauvignon vert grapes, produced close to Pacific Ocean by small farmers.
-After making some vinifications with these grapes for couple of season, the group of friends decided to take it into next level and label their wines by creating a small company called “The PO’ Wine Project”.
-The wine already took attention of the wine guide called Guía Vinau that evaluates small production wines in Chile.
+Javier’s involvement in wine in Chile was not only through Caliterra, he came together with three of his wine friends to produce a small lot wine from Sauvignon vert grapes, produced close to Pacific Ocean by small farmers.
+After making some vinifications with these grapes for a couple of seasons, the group of friends decided to take it to next level and label their wines by creating a small company called “The PO’ Wine Project”.
+The wine already took the attention of the wine guide called Guía Vinau that evaluates small production wines in Chile.

 Back to Spain

-Javier’s Chilean adventure ended in July 2017, he returned to Spain to embark on exciting project of Bodega Sommos.
-Bodega Sommos is a winery situated in heart of Somontano.
-As a first glance, the incredible architecture of the winery takes the attention.
+Javier’s Chilean adventure ended in July 2017, he returned to Spain to embark on an exciting project of Bodega Sommos.
+Bodega Sommos is a winery situated in the heart of Somontano.
+At first glance, the incredible architecture of the winery takes the attention.
 But, there is more than just a beautiful building, Javier explains.

 “In Sommos everything is special and different from the rest of the wineries, to a certain extent: Starting from the vineyard, which is full of particularities in the plantation design and in the viticulture management, up to our technological and functional winery, which allows us to be very respectful with the grapes.
 For example, during winemaking, we practically do not use pumps, and processes such as grape reception, pump-overs, etc. are done by gravity.
 I always say that all this technology is at the service of quality and allows us to optimize processes, make everything more comfortable and simple.”